greenfork/nimraylib_now/README.md

 ## How to use Raylib?

 You have 3 options:

 1. Static library linking - this is the default setting, Raylib will be linked statically to your executable.
-This means that its code will be directly embedded into the executable file.
+This means that its code will be directly embedded into your game file.

-2. Shared library linking - this is activated with `-d:nimraylib_now_shared` flag passed to the Nim compiler.
-This requires a present `raylib.dll` or similar file depending on your OS.
-This is usually preferable for Linux.
+2. Shared library linking - this is activated with `-d:nimraylib_now_shared` flag passed to the Nim compiler and it requires a present `libraylib.so` or similar file depending on your OS in your library load path.
+Shared linking means that all Raylib functionality is inside a separate file and several game files can all use this same shared Raylib file.
+This option is usually preferable for Linux.

 3. Manual library linking - this is activated with `-d:nimraylib_now_overrideLinking` flag passed to the Nim compiler.
-This means that you build the Raylib library yourself and link it yourself, for example with option `--passL:` passed to the Nim compiler.
+This means that you build the Raylib library yourself and link it, for example with option `--passL:`.
 This is a preferable option for any non-desktop targets such as Android or Emscripten.

 ## Install Raylib as a static library